 1. Usage Type

-To use a launch monitor at home with real balls, you need some kind of hitting net or screen.
+To use a launch monitor at home with real balls, you need a hitting net or impact screen.
 But many launch monitors work better outdoors (e.g. on the range) where the ball can take its full flight.

 Most launch monitors will work just fine hitting into a net, especially ones that use cameras instead of radar.

-All of the launch monitors reviewed on this page will, but if you’re interested in some other launch monitor, you should verify that it can be used with a net and how much free ball flight it needs to work properly.
+But if you’re interested in some other launch monitor, you should verify that it can be used with a net and how much free ball flight it needs to work properly.
+This is especially true for radar-based launch monitors.
 You don’t want to find out the bad news later that it’s unusable for your purposes.

 At the same time, don’t count on being able to use a ceiling-mounted launch monitor like the Uneekor QED or EYE XO outdoors because of its fixed nature.